elementary/docs/appcenter/submission-process.md

 This status is denoted by a check mark icon in a green bubble.
 {% endhint %}

-When your app passes automated testing and human review, it will become available in AppCenter in elementary OS Loki 0.4.1.
+When your app passes automated testing and human review, it will become available in AppCenter in elementary OS.
 If you wish to [publish an update](https://github.com/elementary/houston/wiki/Publishing-Updates), you can restart the submission process by creating a new release on GitHub.